What is the optimum length for a chapter?

-Equally, the length of a chapter plays a role.
-Too long and your poor reader may become exhausted and confused.
+Chapter length is important.
+If it is too long the reader may become exhausted and confused.
 Worse still, they may give up altogether.
-Too short and the story may never get going, or might feel stilted and erratic.
+Alternatively, if too short, the story may never get going, or might feel stilted and erratic.

-Before you get too bogged down with the numbers, it’s a good idea to plan each chapter properly.
-I like the idea of considering each chapter as a scene in a TV show, or play.
-Imagine the chapter as a mini story, where the ending is like the moment when the TV show cuts to a commercial break after something significant is revealed, or an important question is posed.
-When your chapter gets to that natural ‘commercial break’ moment, it is time to begin the next one.
+Plan each chapter properly to help keep within a target word count.
+It can help to consider each chapter as a scene in a TV show, or play.
+Chapters can be visualised as a mini story, where the ending is like the moment when the TV show cuts to a commercial break after something significant is revealed, or an important question is posed.
+When a chapter gets to that natural ‘commercial break’ moment, it is time to begin the next one.

 Ultimately, it is the story that matters the most.
-If you try to pad out what seems like an uneventful chapter to beef up the word count, it will sound like waffle and bore the reader.
-It may even be better to take stock and ditch this sort of chapter altogether.
+Padding out what seems like an uneventful chapter to beef up the word count, is a mistake.
+It will read like waffle and bore the reader.
 Similarly, trying to compress an exciting, high action chapter to meet a word-count target risks destroying the crux of the book altogether.
-Maybe the scene could play out over two chapters with a natural break between.
+It might be better for the scene to play out over two chapters with a natural break between.

-My advice to anyone would be to focus on the story and not to get too bogged down in word count.
-You can always go back to it later, once the first draft is written and adjust the chapter breaks to alter the pacing and flow.
+During the first draft, it is better to focus on the story and not to get too bogged down in word count.
+It is always possible to revisit and refine chapter length during the editing process.
+Likewise, the position of chapter breaks can be shifted to alter the pacing and flow.